New York Court Records

 How Can I Find a Lost Traffic Ticket in New York?

 Traffic tickets are typically given as paper citations and are managed by local law enforcement or the court that hears the case.
 Applicable fines, fees, and surcharges are included on a traffic ticket.
-However, where a New York State police officer issues the ticket, the offender may need to contact the TVB or the local court designated to hear the case to find the traffic ticket and figure out the total amount to be paid.
+However, when a New York State police officer issues the ticket, the offender may need to contact the TVB or the local court designated to hear the case to find the traffic ticket and figure out the total amount to be paid.

 How Long Does a Traffic Ticket Stay on Your Record in New York?